SamHParker/Delta-Hedging-Simulator/README.md

 # Delta-Hedging-Simulator
 A Python script that simulates the dynamic delta hedging of a long non-dividend paying European call option.

 This project investigates the P&L of a hedging strategy and how it is driven by the difference between the implied volatility, used for option pricing and hedging, and the realised volatility of the simulated path.

 In this project we will be exploring the applications of a form of delta hedging wherein we maintain a delta neutral portfolio in order to isolate the affect volatility has on PnL.
 In this way we are trading volatility rather than stock movement.

-Firstly, I must introduce the Black-Scholes-Merton model used in this project and it's underlying assumptions and the meaning of delta.
+Firstly, I must introduce the Black-Scholes-Merton model used in this project and the meaning of delta.

 Delta(Δ) measures the sensitivity of the option price to the underlying stock price.
 Mathematically, it's the partial derivative of option value with respect to stock price.
 For a call option, Δ ranges from 0 to 1; for a put, from -1 to 0.
 In Black-Scholes, delta also has a probabilistic interpretation: it can be seen as the approximate probability that the option finishes in the money(eg. -0.25 for put and 0.25 for call delta corresponds to a 25% chance of the option finishing in the money).
 For call options, delta increases with a stock price increases, reflecting higher probability of the call expiring in the money.
 For put options, delta decreases with an increase in stock price, reflecting the lower probability of the put expiring in the money.
 This projects focus is on delta hedging a call European option, a type of option which can only be executed at maturity, but the code can be adapted for a European put option instead.